Key Information Document (KID)

 - If the client determines this contract engagement to be ‘Inside the scope’ of the legislation, then you can only be engaged through an approved Payroll Umbrella Company which fully employs you and pays you via a PAYE scheme.

-UK Recruitment Agencies are not allowed to engage and trade with Sole Traders, offshore owner run Ltd companies or any other employment status, self-employed, CIS scheme, etc.
+UK Recruitment Agencies are not allowed to engage and trade with Sole Traders, offshore owner run Ltd companies (where the work is carried out in the UK) or any other employment status, self-employed, CIS scheme, etc.

 Option 1 – Limited Company - personal service company

 Often contractors choose to incorporate, creating their own Limited Company (Personal Service Company - PSC) for the delivery of their specialist skills/services.
 You will need to own more than 50% of the shareholding as you personally need to have control.
 There are several areas to be seriously considered and specialist help from a qualified Accountant should always be sought.
 You will be able to find the details of Accountants who provide this service from the internet.
 If you trade in this manner you would be an Employee and Director of your own company, and therefore you need to be very aware of the impact of the legislation known as IR35, which seeks to determine your tax status and therefore what taxation should be applied. - Example KID for Limited Company

 Option 2 – Umbrella Company payroll service provider